 The Graduate Committee oversees the program as a whole and makes recommendations on courses and policies that then must be approved by the voting faculty of the department.
-The Committee is composed of the Graduate Advisors (see below) for French, Spanish, and German who are elected by the members of those languages' sections; it also includes a member of the pedagogy faculty and a full-time graduate student representative, nominated and elected by graduate students.
-The Committee chaired by the Director of Graduate Studies who is appointed by the Chair of the department.
+The Committee is composed of the DGS, the Language Coordinator, a full-time graduate student representative, nominated and elected by graduate students, and two Graduate Faculty, nominated and elected by the faculty.
+The Committee is chaired by the Director of Graduate Studies who is appointed by the Chair of the department.

-The Director of Graduate Studies (also referred to as the Graduate Coordinator) coordinates the program in concert with the Graduate Committee and deals with administrative and programmatic issues that affect all three language areas.
+The Director of Graduate Studies (also referred to as the Graduate Coordinator) coordinates the program in concert with the Graduate Committee.
+S/he shepherds students through the MA program and deals with administrative and programmatic issues as they arise.
 S/he works to ensure that the department's policies and procedures conform to those mandated by the Graduate School at Illinois State University.